cute-boss/escape-box-game/README.txt

   Finished watching your video?
 Just press the "⬅ Kembali" button.

 Bonus Fun! 🎈
-  At any time, you can press "Alphabet Match" to play interactive touch-screen games like popping balloons or chasing matching letters!
+  At any time, you can press "Alphabet Match" to play interactive games like popping balloons or chasing matching letters!